Rent when you grow

 ~/.sagewai/.env. - Run the example's stub mode to verify the wiring.

 - Run live.
-Watch the Observatory cost dashboard to verify the spend matches the estimate.
+Check the Observatory cost dashboard to confirm the spend matches your estimate.

-- Once the LoRA is good, deploy locally — see Deploy locally.
+- Once the LoRA is ready, deploy locally — see Deploy locally.

 Anti-patterns